Map: Here’s where marijuana is – and isn’t – legal - NewsBreak

 (NEXSTAR) – While the House is expected to pass legislation this week to legalize marijuana, dozens of states already allow residents to access marijuana in various forms.

-Thirty-seven states have already approved marijuana for medical use.
-Among those, nearly 20 have also cleared it for recreational use among adults.Teen posing with weapons, drugs on Instagram leads to arrests

 Colorado and Washington were the first to approve adult-use recreational marijuana measures in 2012, according to the National Conference of State Legislatures .
-Two years later, Alaska, Oregon, and the District of Columbia followed suit.LOCAL HEADLINES: Man free after falsely accused of transporting $10M of liquid meth
+Two years later, Alaska, Oregon, and the District of Columbia followed suit.US passport applications will soon have a third gender option

 For 10 states, CBD and products low in THC are available despite marijuana not being legalized for medical or recreational use.
 And in just three states – Idaho, Nebraska, and Kansas – marijuana isn’t legal in any form.